thdillies/machine-learning/projects/capstone/capstone_report_template.md

 Metrics we could use :
 precision : tp/(tp+fp)
 recall : tp/(tp+fn)
-#Metric retained : F1 score : 2 $\frac{recall\*precision}{recall+precision}$
+#Metric retained : F1 score : 2 recall\*precision/(recall+precision)
-We will consider the F1 score metric because our dataset is unbalanced and we want to get rid of the biais a predominant class.
+We will consider the F1 score metric because our dataset is unbalanced and we want to get rid of the biais of a predominant class.

 ## II.
 Analysis
 _(approx. 2-4 pages)_